 Ball vapes produce the densest, most flavorful convection hits available in dry herb vaporization.
-As of May 2026, VapeExperts has purchased and tested 17 ball vaporizers across desktop, cordless, and portable form factors, ranking each on vapor quality, extraction speed, build quality, and value.
+VapeExperts has purchased and tested ball vaporizers across desktop, cordless, and portable form factors, ranking the best on vapor quality, extraction speed, build quality, and value.

 The concept is straightforward: heated balls (ruby, zirconia, or ceramic) act as a thermal mass that supercharges hot air as it passes through cannabis.
 The result is full extraction in 1-2 draws, with flavor and cloud density that standard portables cannot match.
 Our ball vape explainer covers the technology in detail.